Tax Ready Bookkeeping + The AI Stack

 Tax Ready Bookkeeping™ + The AI Stack

-How a small business turns raw financial transactions into decisions a fractional CFO can act on — and the discipline that makes the AI underneath it trustworthy.
+Bottom line up front: this whitepaper traces how a small business turns raw financial transactions into decisions a fractional CFO can act on — across four stages of data flow — and the discipline that makes the AI underneath it trustworthy.
+It is the bookkeeping-specific application of the Two Perspectives readiness diagnosis: clean, governed books are the substrate everything downstream depends on.
+Paper #2 in the Thought-OS™ reading order.

 Where this fits